updated on 15.10.2020 at 15h12

 - Social security affiliation : take into account during the current year the limit of 25% of the total work time in the residence country as mentioned in Regulation (EC) No. 883/2004.

-Concerning the Belgian and French cross-border residents : Belgian and French authorities have decided that the periods of telework performed on their territory by frontier workers due to coronavirus will not be taken into account for the determination of the applicable social security legislation.
+Concerning the cross-border employees : Belgian, German and French authorities have decided that the periods of telework performed on their territory by frontier workers due to coronavirus will not be taken into account for the determination of the applicable social security legislation.
+This measure is applicable until 31st of December 2020.

 - Taxation : take into account the tolerance threshold laid down by the tax treaty applicable between Luxembourg and the neighbouring country concerned in case of cross-border employees: